Will Benson Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have a 4.58 team ERA that ranks 24th among all MLB pitching staffs.
+- The Diamondbacks' 4.58 team ERA ranks 24th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.